Spin Fluctuations in the Rare-Earth Doped Bilayer Nickelates: Results and discussion

 where $J_{\alpha}$ and $J_{\alpha}^{\prime}$ are the AF and ferromagnetic (FM) intralayer nearest-neighbor interactions, respectively.
 We use $\alpha=1, 2$ to denote the case of DSS and SCS models for their different bonding lengths (3.8 \AA\ and 5.4 \AA). $J_\perp$ is the interlayer nearest-neighbor interaction at the same site with top and bottom layer spins ($S^{t}$, $S^{b}$), where the effective spin $S$ arises from the total spin contributions of different orbitals.
+It should be noticed that all the exchange parameters are effective $J_{eff}$ calculated from the eigen energy of a full Hamiltonian, where the joint effects of CEF effect from Ni$^{n+}$, orbital hopping and Coulomb repulsion are considered.
 Since the in-plane lattice is not exactly tetragonal, it is reasonable to have different absolute value of $J_{\alpha}$ and $J_{\alpha}^{\prime}$.
 For the stripe-type models, we adopted the parameters shown in Table I to describe the INS data of all three samples, the obtained spectra are presented in Fig.1(b)-(d) and (f)-(h).
 Based on the simulation results of the DSS and SCS models, it can be clearly observed that the interlayer interaction ($SJ_\perp$) is much stronger than the intralayer interaction ($SJ_{\alpha}$, $SJ_{\alpha}^{\prime}$).
-In the doped case, $SJ_\perp$ increases significantly, while the intralayer interaction undergo changes, resulting in a band gap between the acoustic and optical branches in DSS model, or anisotropic in-plane bandtop in SCS model\cite{supplementary}.
+In the doped case, $SJ_\perp$ increases significantly, while the intralayer interaction undergo changes, resulting in a band gap between the acoustic and optical branches in DSS model, or anisotropic in-plane bandtop in SCS model.
 It finally turns to the occurrence of splitting flat modes around 45 meV in our powder INS measurements.
 Such phenomenon is more pronounced in La$_2$NdNi$_2$O$_{7-\delta}$ due to its larger $J_\perp$.
-On the other hand, the AFM-A and AFM-G models with isotropic intralayer interactions cannot produce the splitting flat-band like spectrum but only wave-like characteristics\cite{supplementary}, thus they can be ruled out in the bilayer nickelate system.
+On the other hand, the AFM-A and AFM-G models with isotropic intralayer interactions cannot produce the splitting flat-band like spectrum but only wave-like characteristics, thus they can be ruled out in the bilayer nickelate system (See Supplemental Materials).